How can you tell the difference between prodromal labor and actual labor?

 - Your contractions can start and stop with movement.

-These symptoms are general because every pregnancy is different.
+These are general symptoms because every pregnancy is different.
 You may experience some of these symptoms, but that does not necessarily mean you are experiencing prodromal labor.

 How To Get Through Prodromal Labor